-- b.
-Verify Before Installation/Use: COMSEC equipment, related devices, and components must be verified for completeness well in advance of their installation/use so that there is ample time to obtain replacement equipment or parts, if required. - c.
-Establish Internal Procedures: The Manager must establish internal procedures to ensure that all COMSEC material received by an account is page checked and/or verified for completeness in accordance with this manual. - d.
-Certify Completed Page checks: Certification of completed page checks for COMSEC publications and keying material must be recorded on the Record of Page checks (ROPs) page for the material, or on the front cover for material having no ROPs page. - e.
-Page check Requirements: Minimum page check requirements for all COMSEC material are contained in $\underline{\text{Annex }W}$.
-Some requirements are repeated here for emphasis and because of the unique procedures that must be followed.
+b.
+Verify Before Installation/Use: COMSEC equipment, related devices, and components must be verified for completeness in advance of their installation/use so ample time to obtain replacement equipment or parts, if required.

+c.
+Establish Internal Procedures: The Manager must establish internal procedures to ensure all COMSEC material received by an account is page checked and/or verified for completeness in accordance with this manual.

+d.
+Certify Completed Page checks: Certification of completed page checks for COMSEC publications and keying material must be recorded on the Record of Page checks (ROPs) page or on the front cover for material having no ROPs page.

-- (1) Do $\underline{\text{not}}$ open sealed crates containing COMSEC equipment or sealed/resealed packages of keying material for the sole purpose of complying with the page check $\underline{\text{upon receipt}}$ requirement. - (2) Page check unsealed COMSEC keying material upon initial receipt, upon transfer, during $\underline{\text{all}}$ account inventories, during daily watch-to-watch inventory, and prior to destruction. - (3) Unsealed daily changing call signs or code books Communication Electronic Operating Instructions (CEOI) (e.g., AKAI, AKAU, AMSH) are exempt from the requirement to page check each copy upon initial receipt.
-Recipients need only check one or two copies of each new edition upon receipt to ensure page and print continuity. - (4) To reduce the possibility of a COMSEC incident as a result of a missing page to a classified COMSEC publication, all classified COMSEC-related publications issued to LEs including but not limited to KAMs, KAOs, AKACs, AKAIs, AMSH, etc. will be page checked during watch to watch inventories or when a container is opened if held by a non-watch environment.
-These items will be indicated by an asterisk () on watch-to-watch inventories to reflect that a page check is required.
-Due to space limitations on the cover or ROP page, the signing of the inventories at the LE level will certify the page check was properly conducted with no discrepancies. - f.
+e.
+Page Check Requirements: Minimum page check requirements for all COMSEC material are contained in Annex P. Some requirements are repeated here for emphasis and because of the unique procedures that must be followed.
+(1) Do not open sealed crates containing COMSEC equipment or sealed/resealed packages of keying material for the sole purpose of complying with page check requirements.

+(2) Page check unsealed COMSEC keying material upon initial receipt, transfer, during all account inventories, during daily watch-to-watch inventories, and prior to destruction.

+(3) Unsealed daily changing call signs or code books Communication Electronic Operating Instructions (CEOI) (e.g., AKAI, AKAU, AMSH) are exempt from the requirement to page check each copy upon initial receipt.
+Recipients need only check one or two copies of each new edition upon receipt to ensure page and print continuity.

+(4) To reduce the possibility of a COMSEC incident as a result of a missing page to a classified COMSEC publication, all classified COMSEC-related publications issued to LEs will be page checked during watch-to-watch inventories or when a container is opened if held by a non-watch environment.
+These items will be indicated by an asterisk (\) on watch-to-watch inventories to reflect a page check is required.
+Due to space limitations on the cover or ROP page, the signing of the inventories at the LE level will certify the page check was properly conducted with no discrepancies.

+f.
 Procedures: Each item of printed COMSEC material contains a List of Effective Pages (LOEP), either on a separate page or on the front cover of the material.
 This list indicates which pages should be in the publication and identifies the status of each page (i.e., an original page or a specific amendment number page).

-NOTE: Annex C of EKMS 5 (series) contains a list of components contained as part of Repair (Q Kits) to create local inventory documents for verification when conducting page checks, as required.

-- (1) To conduct a page check of printed COMSEC material, compare each page in the publication against its LOEP. - (2) Each page listed on the LOEP must be in the publication and each page must reflect the correct status.
-For example, pages identified on the LOEP as "ORIGINAL", must be
+(1) To conduct a page check of printed COMSEC material, compare each page in the publication against its LOEP.

+(2) Each page listed on the LOEP must be in the publication and each page must reflect the correct status.
+For example, pages identified on the LOEP as "ORIGINAL", must be ORIGINAL pages.
-ORIGINAL pages.
 Pages identified on the LOEP as being a specific amendment page (e.g., 1 or AMEND 1), must be that specific amendment page.

-- g.
-Verify Mandatory Modifications: Verify the installation of DON and NSA mandatory equipment modifications in accordance with $\frac{\text{Annex W}}{\text{Modification}}$ using EKMS 5 (series) and/or the NSA Mandatory Modification Verification Guide (MMVG) as follows: - (1) Should an examination of the equipment indicate a requirement to install a mandatory modification, the EKMS Manager will ensure that the mandatory modification is installed by an appropriately qualified maintenance technician as specified in the instructions accompanying the modification. - (2) Before transferring equipment, the EKMS Manager will also ensure that the modification or MOD Record Plate on COMSEC equipment accurately reflects all installed modifications.
+g.
+Verify Mandatory Modifications: Verify the installation of DON and NSA mandatory equipment modifications in accordance with Annex P using EKMS 5 (series) and/or the NSA Mandatory Modification Verification Guide (MMVG) as follows:

+(1) Should an examination of the equipment indicate a requirement to install a mandatory modification, the COMSEC Account Manager will ensure that the mandatory modification is installed by an appropriately qualified maintenance technician as specified in the instructions accompanying the modification.

-NOTE: See $\underline{\text{Annex } W}$ for additional page checking requirements for other COMSEC material.
+(2) Prior to transferring equipment, the COMSEC Account Manager will also ensure the modification Record Plate on COMSEC equipment accurately reflects all installed modifications.

 h.
-Report Page Check or Other Discrepancies: If a discrepancy is noted during the page check and verification procedures of COMSEC material, the discrepancy must be reported in accordance with Annex V.
+Report Page Check or Other Discrepancies: Page check discrepancies will be reported in accordance with Annex O.